Ayas, Aosta Valley: History

 The Latin name is Agatius which seems to be the name of the first Roman colony.
 However, the etymology of the name is uncertain - there are many opinions.
 For example, Ayas could be cognate with the river Ayasse in the Champorcher Valley, deriving from the Latin adjective aquatica.
 Another theory is that it might derive from giàs, Piedmontese for "livestock pen".

 As for the earliest human settlement in the valley, it is thought that Ayas was initially populated by the Salassi.
 These people practiced agriculture, pastoralism, hunting and fishing up to the Roman conquest in around 25 BC.
 The Val d'Ayas became an important route to other territories of the Empire.
 Later this role was consolidated and the connections with Valais were expanded.
 As a result of these connections, Ayas later became known as Krämertal (Merchant Valley).

 Around 515, the territory of Ayas became part of the fief controlled by the monks of Saint-Maurice d'Agaune, of Burgundian origin.
 This group imposed Christianity on the peasantry of Ayas.
 This is the period when the first churches were built and the roads connecting the villages were expanded.
 Later the control of the Church over Ayas was strengthened, until the Pope gave total control of the valley to the Bishop of Aosta, Aymon of Quart in a Papal bull of 1776.
-This is the first certain attestation of Ayas.